mokanove/servers/README.md

 ### Speedtest
 #### Iperf3

-> These servers has iperf3 service , you kan using :
+> These servers has iperf3 service , you can using :
 ```
-iperf3 -c [IP/Domain] -R
+iperf3 -c [IP/Domain] -R -L 4
 ```
 to speedtest your download speed